Table of Contents

 - Associate Professor

-Materials Chemistry is an exciting, interesting intersection of modern materials science and chemistry with unlimited career opportunities.
-Dr. Fang’s interdisciplinary research is focused on synthesis and manipulation of nanoscaled functional materials via a wet-chemical pathway, as well as understanding of the relevant physical and chemical phenomena on these size- and shape-controlled low-dimensional materials.
-The emphases are (1) to produce high-quality nanocrystals (size- and shape-control) and to challenge advanced processing technology; (2) to study superstructure of self-assembly systems containing nanopolyhedra (this work was recently highlighted in Angew.
-Chem. article); (3) to investigate novel performance of monodisperse nanocrystals and their growth mechanism; (4) and to explore novel applications in emerging fields such as energy, fuel cell catalysts, bio-imaging and thermoelectric materials.
+Dr. Fang’s interdisciplinary research is focused on shape-controlled synthesis of functional low-dimensional inorganic materials and manipulation of nanocrystals via a wet-chemical pathway, as well as understanding of their relevant physical and chemical phenomena.
+The emphases are (1) to produce high-quality nanocrystals (size- and shape-control) and to challenge advanced processing technology; (2) to study superstructure of self-assembled nanopolyhedral systems; (3) to explore novel applications of nanocrystals in emerging fields such as energy storage and sustainability.
+Present application projects include high-performance ORR fuel cell catalysts, high-capacity cathode materials for Li-ion batteries, and advanced supercapacitor materials.

 His synthetic strategy is based on a high-temperature organic solution approach, in which various chemical reactions are designed using organometallic precursors and carried out in an organic solvent at high reaction temperature in the presence of appropriate capping ligand and stabilizing agent.
-In other words, developed techniques that used to use in Organic Synthesis (e.g. air-/moisture-sensitive operation) are adopted to produce inorganic nanocrystals with well-defined high-quality (size-, shape-, phase- and composition-control).
+In other words, developed techniques that used to use in organic synthesis (e.g. air-/moisture-sensitive operation) are adopted to produce inorganic nanocrystals with well-defined high-quality (size-, shape-, phase- and composition-control).
 Knowledge from Coordination Chemistry, Organometallic Chemistry, Crystallography and Colloidal Processing may add an advantage to this study.
-Training of characterization skills such as phase/nanostructural (e.g. XRD, TEM, SEM, AFM), optical (e.g. UV-Vis, FTIR, NIR, PL), magnetic (e.g. SQUID, VSM, EPR), thermal (e.g. TGA, DTA), high-pressure and thermoelectric investigations will be involved.
+Characterization performance may include phase/nanostructural (e.g. XRD, TEM, SEM, AFM), optical (e.g. UV-Vis, FTIR, NIR, PL), compositional (e.g. ICP, EDS), magnetic (e.g. SQUID, VSM, EPR), thermal (e.g. TGA, DTA), electrochemical, synchrotron and thermoelectric investigations.

 “High-Indexed Noble Metal Nanocrystals”, Zewei Quan, Yuxuan Wang, and Jiye Fang*, Acc.
 Chem.
 Res, 46(2) 191-202, (2013).